nccgroup/kube-auto-analyzer/README.md

  - Section 3.1 - Federation API Server - TBC
  - Section 3.2 - Federation Controller Manager - TBC

+### Additional Vulnerability Checks

+We're starting to implement checks for common Kubernetes vulnerabilities.
+Some of these can be derived from the CIS compliance checks, but in order to get more of a change of picking them up, we're implementing direct checks as well.

+ - Unauthenticated Kubelet check.
+Test in place for external access and internal access (via kaa-agent)
+ - Unauthenticated API access Check.
+TBD
+ - cluster-admin service token.
+TBD

 ## Tested With